j-squared/puzzles/README.md

 <details><summary>Hint 4</summary>
 <p>

-Positions to incorporate include: over, under, in, and on.
-Numbers include: one, two, and four.
+Position words you can incorporate include: over, under, in, and on.
+Number words you can incorporate include: one, two, and four.
+Try using these words in the phrases for each image.

 </p>
 </details>

 <details><summary>Hint 5</summary>
  <p>
-  The individual answers are: Mind over matter, Try to understand, Forgive and forget, One life to live, Inner strength, On cloud nine, and Get in shape.
+  The individual answers are: Mind over Matter, Try to Understand, Forgive and Forget, One Life to Live, Inner Strength, On Cloud Nine, and Get in Shape.
  </p>
  </details>